RasaHQ/NLU-training-data/banking/nlu.md

  - please list my credit cards
  - show me my credit cards details
  - what is my credit cards outstanding
+ - Display My Cards
+ - List my credit cards
+ - i need to see my credit cards
+ - Can I have access to a credit cards
+ - My credit cards
+ - I want to see my credit card details
+ - I’d like my credit cards displayed
+ - Can I see all my credit cards
+ - Show my cards
+ - Display Credit Cards
+ - Show Credit Cards
+ - Could you show me my credit cards
+ - I would like to see my credit cards
+ - Credit cards information
+ - Display my credit cards
+ - Credit Card Overvuew
+ - Show all my credit cards
+ - show my credit cards

 # intent:show_statement <!--The user would like to see to see a log of their bank statement.-->